SvenWesterbeek/DeHNSSo/README.md

 # License<a id="license"></a>

-The contents in the Data files directory are licensed under a  **CC-BY 4.0**  (see CC-BY-4.0 file).
-The codes and any other file in this repository are licensed under a  **GPLv3 license**  (see GPLv3 file).
+The contents in the Data files directory are licensed under a  **CC-BY 4.0**  (see CC-BY-4.0 file and [here](/https://joinup.ec.europa.eu/licence/creative-commons-attribution-40-international-cc-40).
+The codes and any other file in this repository are licensed under a  **GPLv3 license**  (see GPLv3 file and [here](/https://www.gnu.org/licenses/gpl-3.0.en.html).

 Copyright notice: